cf73/humanity/content/collections/commencement_speeches/russell-baker-10-ways-to-avoid-mucking-up-the-world-any-worse-than-it-already-is.md

 ---
 id: bd4a6f24-7396-4c5c-8320-b1baebd12b5f
 blueprint: commencement_speech
-title: 'Russell Baker  --  “10 Ways to Avoid Mucking Up the World Any Worse Than It Already Is"'
+title: 'Russell Baker  --  “10 Ways to Avoid Mucking Up the World Any Worse Than It Already Is."'
 location: 'Connecticut College, New London, Connecticut USA'
 date: '1995-05-27'
 url: mmm